gsam95/gsam95/Kafka/ProjectSummary.md

 _Reference_

-_AI was used to write the required code._
+_AI was used to write required codes_

 _Context related text here and in the final report were adopted directly from the assignmnet outline_